-Paul Thompson BSc Honours, MInstLM has over twenties year's experience of providing specialist data quality support developing Management Information Systems and developing buiness reports adding value to organisations, whilst managing financial, clinical and work force data.
-The goal of any organisations and the Managers is to manage the quality of their data stored on their management information systems so that the information is accurate and up to date, because Senior managers, Company Executive Officers and Directors all make their strategical planning and operational decisions based on data sets and grahical information available to them.
+Paul Thompson BSc Honours, MInstLM has over twenty year's experience of providing specialist data quality support developing Management Information Systems and developing management information systems fit for purpose and business reports adding value to large organisations and academic institutes, including the University Of Liverpool, whilst managing financial, clinical and work force data.
+The goal of any organisations and the Managers is to manage the quality of their data stored on their management information systems so that the information is accurate and up to date, because Senior Managers, Company Executive Officers and Directors all make their strategical planning and operational decisions based on data sets and grahical information available to them.

 An Information System has a life cycle, even if the six processes of the software maintenance process are followed correctly by a software developer or IT department within an organisation, and software updates are up loaded on a regular basis the software will become a legacy information system, therefore it will have to be replaced with a web-based information system that fits the changing business needs of the organisation to share and update their data on the web.